MastodonC/witan.send/doc/config.md

 To be used for a [“Ignore historic data before a specific calendar year for an age group”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#ignore-historic-data-before-a-specific-calendar-year-for-an-age-group) scenario.

-##### `:modify-transitions-from`
+##### `:modify-transitions-date-range`

-Expects a calendar year, provided as an integer, to start modifying transitions from, when `:modify-transition-by` & `:which-transitions?` are defined for either a [“Modify setting(s) transitions rates”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates), [“Modify setting(s) transitions rates and transfer individuals to alternative setting(s)”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates-and-transfer-individuals-to-alternative-settings) or [“Modify transitions from a specific future calendar year”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-transitions-from-a-specific-future-calendar-year) scenario.
+Expects a map with either `:from` or `:until` key and a calendar as an integer to modify transitions either from or until, when `:transitions-to-change` is used.
+Used for either a [“Modify setting(s) transitions rates”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates), [“Modify setting(s) transitions rates and transfer individuals to alternative setting(s)”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates-and-transfer-individuals-to-alternative-settings) or [“Modify transitions from a specific future calendar year”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-transitions-from-a-specific-future-calendar-year) scenario.

 ##### `:transitions-to-change`